Feature request #9094

 sorry I stepped into this discussion a little late!

-#47 Updated by Larry Shaffer about 10 years ago
+#47 Updated by Larry Shaffer over 10 years ago

 Etienne Tourigny wrote: